-There is a no smoking sign at the entrance door.
-Employees, Blue Elephant Daycare parents and guardians and visitors are prohibited from smoking or vaping on the premises, near the entrances doors and around the playground).
+Blue Elephant Daycare has posted prescribed signage indicating that smoking is prohibited (such as "No Smoking" signs) at all entrances.
+Employees, Blue Elephant Daycare parents and guardians and visitors are prohibited from smoking on the premises, near the entrances doors and around the playground).